 Carbondale New School has always been on the cutting edge of educational reform that empowers students to be successful on all levels.
 Our emphasis has always been on the whole child.
 We have high academic standards, but meet them successfully only because we meet all of our students’ needs from the social to the emotional.

-The school has now taken another step in improving the quality of education for each and every student.
-Starting with the 2016-17 school year, Carbondale New School will become a teacher-led school.
-Teacher-led schools are becoming more common as students, parents, and teachers strive to improve the educational experience for all.
-According to the NEA, teacher-led schools have been in operation since the 1970s when CNS first opened.
+In 2016, we took another step in improving the quality of education for each and every student by becoming a teacher-led school.
+Teacher-led schools are increasingly common as students, parents and teachers strive to improve the educational experience for all.
+According to the NEA, teacher-led schools have been in operation since the 1970s, when CNS first opened.
 The NEA also has several programs helping schools to become teacher-led.